Biacode/scala-cheatsheet/README.md

 }
 ```
 ### Specific 2
-Because of type inference you can write class properties and methods like this
+Because of type inference we can write class properties and methods like this
 ```scala
 class Person {
   // not recommended